KarelKubat/go-prepush-hook/README.md

 # go-prepush-hook

 `go-prepush-hook` is a simple Perl script that can install itself as your pre-push hook; i.e., it's run before `git push` actually pushes.
-It is heavily aimed at Go repositories that get pushed to http://github.com.
+It is heavily aimed at Go repositories that get pushed to http://github.com but it can be used for all repositories where branches are pushed to.

 License: GPLV3, see the file `LICENSE.md`.
 Basically, do with it whatever you wish, but re-distribute any changes you might make following the same license rules.

 What it does, is:

+* Checks are executed when the working branch is `origin` or `master`.
+On other branches, the checks are skipped - since it's assumed that such branches are "work in progress".

 * Every directory must have a `go.doc`.